thescientist13/HP_Stuff/src/pages/Harrypedia/people/Granger/Hermione_Jean.md

 Overall, the list has Hermione unambiguously right one time, [Harry] unambiguously right 3 times, and the point contested between them another three times (one time we cannot judge where it falls).
 In other words, if [Harry] had been allowed to stand up to Hermione, he could have been allowed to show case his own reasoning skills and to have taken charge more.
 He would then have been more of the leader, more of [Riddle]'s equal.

+On a related note, I very strongly believe that those who push the [Harry]/Hermione pairing have spent way too much time watching the movies (which certainly do push this pairing).
+While I have read, and accept, that there is a strong element of wish fulfilment in desiring the pairing for female fans, the text simply does not, *at all* support this pairing.

 #### Crookshanks

-But that's almost an aside.
-The real thing that upsets me is the stuff that is covered in that essay, plus the fact that if you pay attention in _[Prisoner of Azkaban]_, Hermione is in fact incredibly insensitive.
+Hermione's relationship with her pet cat, Crookshanks, is also worth a further look.
+If you pay attention in _[Prisoner of Azkaban]_, Hermione is in fact incredibly insensitive.
 I am not faulting her for buying Crookshanks.
 She is not obligated to avoid owning a cat just because [Ron] owns a rat.
-Hedwig should have been just as prone to attacking Scabbers as Crookshanks, the reality of the pets chosen for Hogwarts is that some of them are predators of others of them.
+Hedwig should have been just as prone to attacking Scabbers as Crookshanks; the reality of the pets chosen for Hogwarts is that some of them are predators of others of them.
 Owls eat small cats if they can, cats eat small owls if they can.
 Both will kill toads if they are given a chance.
 Rats aren't even on the approved list, probably precisely because the two most common pets will so commonly hunt them.

 [Prisoner of Azkaban]: https://www.librarything.com/work/2742161/book/225886376

 The problem is not her choice of pet, the problem is her attitude.
 Hermione is heedless and uncaring.
 Sure it is natural that Crookshanks would hunt Scabbers.
-_So why would Hermione carry him into the boy's dorm with her?_ We never hear of any other cats wandering around the common room, any of which would be equally likely to attack Scabbers.
+*So why would Hermione carry him into the boy's dorm with her?* We never hear of any other cats wandering around the common room, any of which would be equally likely to attack Scabbers.
 Presumably these other cats are kept contained in dorm rooms when their owners are not actively playing with them.
 Why is Hermione never held responsible for Crookshanks' habit of wandering around campus?
 Sure Mrs. Noris does, but are there really only two cats in Hogwarts when it is one of the three approved pets?
-I think it far more likely that all the other cats are _kept contained._ Strange cats would fight if they were not kept relatively segregated.
+I think it far more likely that all the other cats are *kept contained.* Strange cats would fight if they were not kept relatively segregated.
 Alternately, perhaps magical cat pets are normally abnormally well behaved.
-If that is the case, Crookshanks is _quite_ the exception, and Hermione should have been called to _do something_ about it, or send him home.
+If that is the case, Crookshanks is *quite* the exception, and Hermione should have been called to *do something* about it, or send him home.
 Worse, while she does burst into tears now and then, she never does express sorrow for the pain her cat has caused [Ron].
 If my cat ate my best friend's pet, I might not blame the cat, but I would apologise for allowing it to happen.

 Remember what I said about the firebolt being part of a pattern?
 Consider this a second data point.
-Hermione _never_ admits fault, and is _never_ called on her faults.
+Hermione *never* admits fault, and is *never* called on her faults.

 #### Veela (and Fleur in particular)